ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Analysis of the Join Operator

 We now decompose each operator: \begin{itemize} \item Valid-bit sorting is implemented with radixsort so is approximately linear, $V(n+m)\approx V(n)+V(m)$. \item Joins consist of a two single-bit sorts (valid column plus $T_{id}$), a regular sort, and an aggregation; $J(n)\approx 2V(n)+S(n)+A(n)$. \end{itemize}

 Define $\alpha:=R/L$.
 For most applications involving unique-key joins, $\alpha>1$.
 Then,

 It is difficult to reason, in general, about the cost of aggregation, $A(\cdot)$, since this cost depends heavily on (possibly user-defined) aggregation functions.
 However, it can be bounded from below considering only the control flow of the aggregation operator itself.
 Let $\omega$ be the bitwidth of values in the table.
-Then both aggregation and quicksort perform at least $n\lg(n)$ comparisons,\footnote{Assuming randomized quicksort, this is true w.h.p.} which, under MPC, each require $\log \omega$ operations.
+Then both aggregation and quicksort perform at least $n\lg(n)$ comparisons, which, under MPC, each require $\log \omega$ operations.
 Valid-bit sorting, on the other hand, performs $6n$ $\omega$-bit permutation operations, each of which we can approximate as costing $N$ multiplications, where $N$ is the number of parties required by the MPC protocol.
 Inserting these costs into the above, we see that:

 For our common use cases, $\omega=128$ bits (due to input padding) and $N\in\{2,3,4\}$.
 The table below gives some example sizes, and confirms our intuitions about only trimming when we can remove sufficiently many rows from the left table.